accessibility-luxembourg/accessibilite.public.lu/content/de/rapdf1/referentiel-technique.md

 1. Open the PDF file.
 3. Identify the graphic elements that carry information.
 4. Using the Color Contrast Analyser tool, check that
-    - the contrast ratio between each of the information-carrying colours and its adjacent colour(s) is at least 3:1;
+    - the contrast ratio between each of the information-conveying colours and its adjacent colour(s) is at least 3:1;
-    - the contrast ratio between each of the information-carrying colours and the background colour is at least 3:1;
+    - the contrast ratio between each of the information-conveying colours and the background colour is at least 3:1;
     - the contrast ratio between each state of the same graphic element is at least 3:1;
     - the contrast ratio between each state of the same graphic element and the background colour is at least 3:1.
 5. If this is not the case, check that there is a way of obtaining a version of the document with sufficient contrast.